-- d) Secured by first pari- passu charge over current assets and second pari-passu charge over the movable fixed assets of the Company and carries Interest ranging from 7.87% to 8.75% per annum. - e) Secured by first pari- passu charge over current assets and second pari-passu charge over the movable fixed assets of the Company and carries Interest ranging from 6.95% to 9.30% per annum. - f) Secured by first pari- passu charge over current assets and second pari-passu charge over the movable fixed assets of the Company and carries Interest ranging from 6.95% to 9.30% per annum. - g) Above have been secured by a corporate guarantee from holding company.
+- d) Secured by first pari- passu charge over current assets and second pari-passu charge over the movable fixed assets of the Company and carries Interest ranging from 9.64% to 10.00% per annum. - e) Above have been secured by a corporate guarantee from holding company.